 Braces and teens have always gone together, but recent years have seen an uptick in the number who are seeking care.
 2 Everywhere you go, smiles are getting better, and that increases the pressure on both parents and kids to keep up appearances.
 Not only that, but better health education has highlighted the importance of oral hygiene, which is a general indicator of overall health.

 Not only are more teenagers seeking orthodontic treatment, but so are more adults.
-If recent studies and anecdotal evidence are any indication, Americans are flocking to their local orthodontist office, and it’s significantly improving the quality of their lives.
-Even men, a typicallyunderrepresented group in the average waiting room, are opting for treatment in greater numbers.
+If recent studies and anecdotal evidence are any indications, Americans are flocking to their local orthodontist office, and it’s significantly improving the quality of their lives.
+Even men, a typically underrepresented group in the average waiting room, are opting for treatment in greater numbers.
 2

 The reasons are no doubt the same for adults as they are for teens: When you combine rising standards and better technology with the prevalence of crowded or misaligned teeth, the growth in people seeking orthodontic treatment is hardly surprising.